annoymousLink/PoisDetc-Code/README.md

 # Detection
-To understand the performance of PoisDetc on model with single infected labels.
+To understand the performance of PoisDetc on BP affected model with a single infected label.
 Just execute:
 ```bash
 python detect_run.py
 ```
-or switch to model affected by AP attack through chaning to
+or u can switch to model affected by AP attack through chaning to
 ```
     model = setup.model_tf(restore='DM/demo_model_p',
                                    session=sess)